 There are a few so I might list them.

 2. Once the dress was made (this might be because of the material I used) I really, really hated the skirt pocket draping to the back of the skirt.
-It just hung all floppy and sat funny on my bum.
-Really unflattering!!
-So I pretty much just unpicked that part of the skirt, cut a plain piece which was to replace the pocket and sewed it back up.
-No pockets and no funny flapping material business.
+It just hung all floppy and sat funny around my hips.

 Skirt Side - Material just flopping and looking a bit ugly.